And they're trying to gum up the works here in the reconciliation bill just so they have to send it back to the House.

 It has actually been widely speculated that Conyers, a lawyer, was referring to the general welfare clause that gives Congress the authority to tax and spend to promote the general welfare.

-And that's where this whole lawsuit stuff starts because the 14 states attorneys general uh said, Well, you can't make us do this.
+And that's where this whole lawsuit stuff starts because the 14 states, Attorneys General, said, you can't make us do this.

 You can't make us do this.

-Now, I I'm not going to have time before the end of the program today to find maybe I can during the next commercial commercial break to find the detail here that is going to make this a tough slog.
+Now, I'm not going to have time before the end of the program today to find, maybe I can during the next commercial break, to find the detail here that is going to make this a tough slog.

 Common sense says we can't be forced to buy something.

-It's now this is uh I'm I'm all I'm doing here is trying to prepare you here the the um the the fact that uh it's not a slam dunk and it's a great effort and it ought to be it ought to be applauded, but there are some obstacles in the way because of previous and uh and and prior rulings.
+The fact that it's not a slam dunk, and it's a great effort, and it ought to be applauded, but there are some obstacles in the way because of previous and prior rulings.

-Richard in Shreeport, Louisiana, welcome to the program.
+Richard in Shreport, Louisiana, welcome to the program.

 Hello, sir.